-Meeting the performance measure of answering member calls within 30 seconds remained an area for improvement during Q3.
-While the performance goal was not met, the Q3 results were within 5% of the target.
+Meeting the performance measure of answering member calls within 30 seconds remained an area for improvement during Q4.
+While the performance goal was not met, the Q4 results were within 3% of the target.
 Optum Idaho continues to monitor member calls and implement strategies to exceed performance goals.
 Provider Customer Services calls continued to meet performance standards in all domains.
+Optum also failed to meet the established targets for Quality of Service Complaints resolved within 10 business days.
+Two complaints went beyond the established 10 business days due to the complex nature of the complaints.